SamCiero/LIGHTNING/docs/spec.md

 ### 1.2 Non-goals (initially)

-- No cloud sync.
+- No bespoke cloud sync (only standard Git operations required for MetaF bootstrap and git remote push).
 - No multi-user collaboration features.
-- No auto-push to remote by default.
+- No background/periodic push; any `git push` happens only at the end of a user-initiated run and is governed by `GIT_PUSH_POLICY`.

 ---